MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_sym_mat_info ( &self,idx   : i64 ) -> (i32,i64,i32)

 ``idx``
-    Index of the matrix that is requested information about.

 *Returns:* ``(dim,nz,type)``
     ``dim : i32``
-        Returns the dimension of the requested matrix.

     ``nz : i64``
-        Returns the number of non-zeros in the requested matrix.

     ``type : i32``
-        Returns the type of the requested matrix.

-Obtains information of  a matrix from the symmetric matrix storage E.

 .. index:: get_task_name